 Inhaca Island is the closest island getaway, situated in the bay of Maputo, just 40 km from the capital.
 It is easily accessed with daily air transfers, just 10 minutes flying time from Maputo.
 There are also some boat companies that arrange boat transfers for larger groups.
 There is only one resort on Inhaca Island, the Pestana Inhaca Lodge Island Resort.
 There is a small village on Inhaca, with a rather quaint but well-known restaurant called Lucas’ and a small market.
 One can also visit the Marine Biology Museum and excursions are taken to the lighthouse and to Portuguese Island, just a few minutes from Inhaca Island.
 Portuguese island is totally deserted with magnificent expanses of beautiful white sandy beaches, and safe bays for swimming.

-There are now daily flights from OR Tambo Airport in Johannesburg to Inhambane (some direct, some routed via Vilankulo).
+There are now daily flights from OR Tambo Airport in Johannesburg to Inhambane with LAM (some direct, some routed via Vilankulo).

 The town of Inhambane is approximately 485km north of Maputo, and the roads are mostly tarred and suitable for normal two wheel drive vehicles, for those preferring to drive.